Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 The Science of Mantecatura

-Why is Cacio e Pepe Difficult?
+Why Cacio e Pepe Is So Technically Demanding

-Pecorino Romano contains:
+Pecorino Romano composition:

 • 32% fats